zeevl/html-to-markdown/readme.md

-Forked from what appears to be a project no longer maintained.

-Added support for hrefs, the start of some tests.

-# Html to markdown converter
+# React-Native Html to markdown converter

-Html to markdown converter is a dependency free converter which replaces html with a valid markdown syntax.
-I have just started working on it, so all tags may not be supported.

-## Supported Platforms

-1. Web browsers.
-2. NodeJs
+A simple html to markdown converter that converts html to markdown, using no dependencies.
+Perfect for react-native.

+My own use case for this is quite simple.
+If it doesn't quite fit yours, PRs are welcome!

 ## Tags Supported

 1. h1,h2,h3,h4,h5,h6
 2. p